Optimal operating parameters for next-generation xenon gas time projection chambers

 To investigate the selection performance with diffusion, we consider 1 bar pressure scanning over a range of diffusion values listed in Table~\ref{tab:co2_diffusion_1bar}.
-We also show the dependence as a function of a mean diffusion coefficient, $\bar{D^*} = (D_L^*+D_T^*)/2$ for reference.
-The selection acceptance factors are shown in Fig.~\ref{fig:SelAccDiff}, considering an enriched and natural detector configuration.
+The selection acceptance factors are shown as a function of a mean diffusion coefficient $\bar{D^*} = (D_L^*+D_T^*)/2$ in Fig.~\ref{fig:SelAccDiff}, considering an enriched and natural detector configuration.

-For an enriched detector, there is about a factor of three to four reduction in background rejection power when using pure xenon compared with gas mixtures that reduce diffusion.
+For an enriched detector, about a factor of three to four reduction in background rejection power is gained with gas mixtures that reduce diffusion relative to using pure xenon.
 The improvement with decreasing diffusion is expected since the overall track clarity and reconstruction of track information are improved.

 A natural detector has a similar trend to enriched and offers about a factor of two improvement in the overall selection power at 1 bar.
 This is primarily due to the higher signal containment efficiency, where stronger analysis cuts can be applied.